BX-Team/Nexus/README.md

 [![Available on BStats](https://raw.githubusercontent.com/vLuckyyy/badges/main/available-on-bstats.svg)](https://bstats.org/plugin/bukkit/Nexus%20Essentials/19684)
 </div>

+## ⚠️ Warning
+Nexus is under heavy development right now.
+A lot of features are not fully ready yet.
+You can follow the development [here](https://github.com/orgs/BX-Team/projects/9).

+Following our plans, the stable version is scheduled to be released in **June-July 2025**.

 ## About
 Nexus gives you ability to personalize your Minecraft server with useful commands.
 Our plugin offers a wide range of features, including: